Topological phases of bosons with local parity coupling on a dimerized lattice: Main results

 Further insight into the origin of these phases is obtained from the isolated-dimer limit ($t_1\neq0$, $t_2=0$).
-In this limit, the lattice decomposes into isolated dimers, and the phase structure can be understood from a simple two-site analysis (see Sec.~\ref{sec:isolated} for details).
+In this limit, the lattice decomposes into isolated dimers, and the phase structure can be understood from a simple two-site analysis (see Appendix~\ref{sec:isolated} for details).
 Fig.~\ref{fig:nu}(d) shows the chemical potentials $\mu$ as functions of $V_p$, with phase boundaries determined from Eq.~\eqref{eq:mus} for $t_1=1$.
 The resulting phase diagram exhibits gapped phases at fillings $\rho=1/2$, $1$, and $3/2$.
 At half filling, a gap opens immediately for any $V_p>0$, while at unit filling the system remains gapped even at $V_p=0$, with the gap increasing on either side.
+However, topology is not expected at $V_p=0$.
+At half filling, the isolated-dimer ground state is the symmetric bonding state $(|10\rangle+|01\rangle)/\sqrt{2}$ and the system is gapless.
+At unit filling, although the system is gapped, there is no energetic preference for even-parity configurations and hence no stable boson pairing.
+Consequently, the effective paired-boson description that gives rise to the nontrivial topology discussed later is not realized at $V_p=0$, and the three-body constraint alone does not induce topology, despite strong dimerization.
 A gapped phase is also observed at $\rho=3/2$, which is dual to the one at $\rho=1/2$; here the gap opens for moderately negative parity coupling, $V_p > -0.75$.
 Together, this analysis confirms that the topological phases with $\nu=1$ at $\rho=1/2$ and $\rho=1$ are indeed gapped.
-Below, we focus on the topology at half and unit filling; details of the $\rho=3/2$ case are presented in Sec.~\ref{sec:3by2}.
+Below, we focus on the topology at half and unit filling; details of the $\rho=3/2$ case are presented in Appendix~\ref{sec:3by2}.